Green's Function Approach to the Bose-Hubbard Model: Conclusion and Outlook

-\textit{Conclusion and Outlook}: We have presented a powerful formalism to calculate the Green function for the Bose-Hubbard model in the Mott phase.
-It allowed us to improve the mean-field phase boundary in an analytic way for finite temperature.
-At absolute zero our result deviates from the recent Quantum Monte-Carlo studies of Ref.~\cite{QMC3D} by only 3\% for $D=3$.
+We have presented a powerful formalism to calculate the Green function for the Bose-Hubbard model in the Mott phase.
+It allowed us to improve the mean-field phase boundary in an analytic way both for finite and zero temperature where the former result deviates from recent Quantum Monte-Carlo studies by only 3\% for $D=3$ in Ref.~\cite{QMC3D}.
 For finite temperature first analytic results beyond mean-field theory have been presented and the importance of both thermal and quantum fluctuations in the different regions of the phase diagram has been clarified.
 In addition, we have calculated the excitation spectrum of the quasi-particles and derived its effective masses and compared them to numerical findings.
 We have also investigated the characteristic energy gap and determined its temperature dependence.
-In order to obtain more accurate results, it would be desirable to extend the hopping expansion of the Green function to higher orders \cite{holthaus}.
-Furthermore, a promising way to obtain more insight into the superfluid phase would necessitate to combine the present technique with the effective action approach from Ref.~\cite{barry}.\\ \textit{Acknowledgement}: We cordially thank B. Bradlyn, H. Enoksen, A. Hoffmann, H. Kleinert, F. Nogueira, R. Graham, and F.E.A. dos Santos for stimulating and helpful discussions.
-Furthermore, we acknowledge financial support from the German Research Foundation (DFG) within the Collaborative Research Center SBF/TR 12 Symmetries and Universality in Mesoscopic Systems.
+More applications of this approach have recently allowed in Ref.~\cite{Grass} to obtain more insight into the superfluid phase by combining the present technique with the effective action approach from Ref.~\cite{barry}.\\